Database 2018-07-31

 As explained earlier, the relationship between User and User Profile is a dependent relationship.

-The relationship between User and Company, however, is independent because a company can exist without a user, and vice versa.
+The relationship between User and Company is independent because a customer can exist without a user, and vice versa.

 Many-to-Many Relationship

-This type of relationship requires a so-called cross (intermediate or pivot) table.
+This relationship requires a junction (intermediate, pivot) table.

 Thoughts

-I want to dive deeper into this topic by reading more books.
+I want to read more books and delve deeper into this topic.

 References